 A number of folks have asked recently: Why Ruminations…?

 I assume they’re referring to the name of this blog and not why I would waste even one minute writing this stuff.
-If the question is to the latter, let’s just say I’m trying to wrestle with a few imponderables, cohere a few thoughts, and stay sharp with my ellipses…while the new novel (The Door-Man) gains traction.
+If the question is to the latter, let’s just say I’m trying to wrestle with a few imponderables, cohere a few thoughts, and stay sharp with my ellipses…while the new novel (The Door-Man) continues to gain traction.

 Accordingly, this week’s post is doing double duty – that is, using itself to explain itself.

-See what I did there?
 Life is full of this kind of dizzying circularity (see Ruminations…01.24.13).
-For example, when turning a pocket inside out to see what’s inside the pocket (what, exactly, did you expect to find?), or discussing your behavior – alone – in front of the bathroom mirror (admit it, you’ve been there, even when you weren’t boozed up).
-Or perhaps when invoking The Gettysburg Address:…government of the people, by the people, for the people, shall not perish from the earth.
+For example, when turning a pocket inside out to see what’s inside the pocket (what, exactly, did you expect to find?), or discussing your behavior – alone – in front of the bathroom mirror.
+Or perhaps when invoking The Gettysburg Address:…government of the people, by the people, for the people, ….
 Oh, wait…that’s triple duty.

 Never mind.
-One could mull on such things forever, which I suppose explains the agenda of Ruminations…, but not its original Latin sobriquet.
+One could mull on such things forever, which I suppose explains the agenda of Ruminations…but not its former Latin sobriquet.